 The patient did not arrive for their scheduled visit.
 Appointments marked as no show appear in the list of the patient's appointments.

-Use this to track who has arrived for their appointment and is currently in the waiting room.
+Use to track who has arrived for their appointment and is currently in the waiting room.

 After selecting this status, you are prompted to choose a room from the list.
-See Room Management Settings for information on configuring the rooms.
+For more information, see Creating rooms for patient appointments.

 Changing the status to Being Seen prompts you to start an encounter.
 If you agree, the encounter will be linked with that appointment.